StingerFingersinmyass/ble-spam-android-v2/README.md

 - Restricted to the device's internal Bluetooth antenna, leading to a limited operational range.
 - Hardware limitations might affect range, speed, and effectiveness.
+- ⚠️ - function is in semi-patched state

 ## Screenshots 📸